vcastellm/guard-go/README.md

     $ bundle exec guard init go

 This will create your Guardfile.

-Edit it and configure your application file name (defaults to app.go)
+Edit this and configure your application file name and desired options.

+Options defaults to:

+:server => 'app.go' - Go source file to run
+:test => false - To run go test insted of the app.

     $ bundle exec guard